RISs and Sidelink Communications in Smart Cities: The Key to Seamless Localization and Sensing: RIS-Enabled las Scenarios

 \subsubsection{{\rm C2)} \textbf{RIS-Enabled SLAM}}

 If a UE is equipped with a full-duplex multiple-input multiple-output (MIMO) antenna array \cite{FD_MIMO_arch}, SLAM can be enabled.
 Similar to scenario C1, the signals from different paths can be resolvable with optimized \ac{ris} phase profiles and precoders/combiners.
 The following channel parameters can be estimated: \textit{i)} the signal propagation delay, the \ac{aod} at the RIS, and the \ac{aoa} at the UE for the UE-RIS-UE channel; as well as \textit{ii)} the delay and \ac{aoa} at the UE for each UE-landmark-UE channel.
-In addition to the position information obtained from the controlled path (as in scenario C1), the angular resolution offered by the UE array can be leveraged to map/sense the environment.
-With multiple estimations, the localization and radio mapping performance can be improved using state-of-the-art filters (e.g., Poisson multi-Bernoulli filter).
+In addition to the position information obtained from the controlled path (as in scenario C1), {the parameters of the uncontrolled paths reaching the UE array are exploited to sense the propagation environment.
+Using state-of-the-art SLAM filtering, UE localization and radio mapping (i.e., sensing) performance can be improved.} {The evaluation of the sensing performance with different phase profiles is illustrated in Fig.~\ref{fig-6}, showcasing the prominent role of the RIS reflection optimization.}